IMMM-SFA/tell/doc/source/user_guide.rst

       - rcp85hotter_ssp5

-Key outputs
+Key Outputs
 -----------
 **tell** produces four types of output files.
-Each type of output is both written out as a .csv file or series of .csv files in the ``output_directory``.
+Each type of output is written out as a .csv file or series of .csv files in the ``output_directory``.
 Each type of output file can be suppressed by commenting out the relevant line in ``execute_forward.py``.
 Missing values in each output file are coded as -9999.
 All times are in UTC.

-State summary data
+State Summary Data
 ~~~~~~~~~~~~~~~~~~
 This output file gives the annual total loads for each of the 48 states in the CONUS and the District of Columbia.
 It also contains the scaling factor for
 each state that force the aggregate annual total loads from  **tell** to agree with those produced by GCAM-USA.